mitschabaude/chrode/README.md

 ## WebAssembly

 Special handling of `.wasm` and `.wat` imports was added to simplify development of browser libraries that use WebAssembly.
-Both kinds of imports resolve with an object `{id, base64}`, where `base64` is the base64-encoded WebAssembly bytecode and `id` is a short string id. `.wat` is converted to `.wasm` behind the scenes.
-The id can be useful for managing multiple Wasm modules.
+Both kinds of imports resolve with a string which holds the base64-encoded WebAssembly bytecode. `.wat` is converted to `.wasm` behind the scenes.

 ## Assets